-Once the technical administration officer is satisfied that all the necessary information has been submitted, the application will be registered as valid and allocated to a planning officer.
+Once the technical officer is satisfied that all the necessary information has been submitted, the application will be registered as valid and allocated to a planning officer.

 Who deals with your application?

 If you have sought pre-application advice, the planning officer that you have been dealing with during this period will most likely be the same person that deals with your planning application.
-This benefits you because you will have already spoken with the officer, and benefits us because we will already know a lot of information about your proposal and have considered any planning issues in advance.
+This benefits you because you will have already spoken with the officer, and benefits us because we will already know a lot of information about your proposal and have considered many of the planning issues in advance.

 All comments received will form part of the planning file.
 They are available for public inspection and will be considered during the formal assessment of the application.

 Further guidance on what constitutes material planning considerations and what cannot be taken into account when determining applications can be viewed on our commenting on planning applications webpage.

 Comments must be received in writing (email or letter).
 If anyone wishing to put forward a formal comment has problems with written methods they can contact us to discuss other suitable recording methods.

 Normally, if an application has been through the pre-application advice process, many of the key planning issue will have been identified and may have been addressed before you apply.
 Where such pre-application advice is not sought, there are often more issues to resolve and the application can take longer to process as the issues are identified, examined and where possible resolved.

 Even when pre-application advice has been provided, it is not unheard of for unexpected issues to arise during the formal process or for people to raise a concern that they had not been previously identified.
 If issues do arise during the formal planning stage, the planning officer will call the applicant or agent to discuss them and may invite amendments where and when appropriate.

 Please be aware that if amended plans or details such as additional surveys or evidence are required then these may need to go out for re-consultation.
 Whilst discretionary, this can add an additional 21 days to the process depending on the nature of the amendment.